matildasmeds/mithril_simple_app/README.md

 ) as the starting point.
 The aim is to build something minimal and to focus on very basic things.

 ## Additions so far
-* Create new user
+* Create & delete user
-* Delete existing user
-* Show success message Create, Update, Delete
+* Basic success messages
 * Clear messages on navigate
-* Some CSS tweaks
 * Test src/views/Messages
-* Pagination for User list
+* Basic pagination
+* Simple deploy-script

 ## Further ideas
 * Implement Error messages
-* More tests
+* More tests (experiment with jest snapshots)
 * Transition effects (with velocity.js?)
 * Translations (just to see how it's done)
 * Check if mithril-jest really adds value here, or would html5-tidy bring same jest snapshot functionality
-* Simple deploy script (run lints & tests & push to bin/app.js to gh-pages)
 * Mark which tab is active visually
 * Switch to yarn and see how it works out